MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 For app-only access, pre-configure the applications permissions your app needs when you register your app.
 Application permissions will require administrator consent, which can be consented to either using the [Azure portal](/graph/auth-v2-service) or using a sign-up experience in your app.

-You can also use [New-MgServicePrincipalAppRoleAssignment](/powershell/module/microsoft.graph.applications/new-mgserviceprincipalapproleassignment?view=graph-powershell-1.0) to assign an app role to your client app.
+Alternatively, use [New-MgServicePrincipalAppRoleAssignment](/powershell/module/microsoft.graph.applications/new-mgserviceprincipalapproleassignment?view=graph-powershell-1.0) to assign app role to your client app.

 For more info, see [app-only authentication](app-only.md).